hashicorp/terraform-provider-consul/README.md

 Terraform Consul provider with YAML support
 ==================

-This provider is a fork of the [terraform-provider-consul](https://github.com/terraform-providers/terraform-provider-consul) provider.
+This is a fork of the [terraform-provider-consul](https://github.com/terraform-providers/terraform-provider-consul) provider.
 The consul-yaml provider allows managing consul keys using YAML instead of the the traditional HCL or JSON formats.

 Maintainers